 The exhibition catalog, Reach for the Sky: Tradition + Inspiration, contains an essay by Anne Rowe, Sunnylands director of collections and exhibitions since 2009.
 A past president of the board of trustees of the Copley Society of Boston, she is the current president of the board of governors of the Western Museums Association and serves on the board of trustees for Modernism Week.
 Rowe received her master’s degree in organizational development from the University of San Francisco and a master’s degree in museum studies from Harvard University.

-The digital catalog is available for free download below, along with a free downloadable coloring page designed by the Hunts.
+A digital copy of the catalog is available for free download below, along with a free downloadable coloring page designed by the Hunts.